bitfx001/Stellite/ALPHA-TESTING.md

 To fetch content added by someone else, simply use `ipfs get <hash>` to retrieve the file.
 Let the person who uploaded the file know what you received in the #alpha-ipfs-zeronet-wallet-integration channel.

+You can also use the public IPFS.io gateway to check the content you added by opening `https://ipfs.io/ipfs/<YOUR HASH>` in your browser.
+It might take some time to get the content on the first fetch.

 *Note: it doesn't have to be text, can pretty much be anything.
 Text is just simpler to verify*

 ## Fourth test, for the adventurous